REU Research Projects

 Cellular biophysics and biomechanics (Prof. Jeff Urbach) The Urbach group investigates complex dynamical systems including biopolymer networks and motile cells.
 They employ tools from statistical physics and nonlinear dynamics, together with advanced imaging techniques, image processing, and computer simulations, to understand how cells move and interact with their surroundings.
 Current projects involve forces and rigidity sensing in different cell types, the fluid dynamics of the undulating flagella of the parasite Giardia, and the mechanical properties of fibrous collagen networks.
 Students in the group typically learn to use high-resolution microscopy, analysis software, and a variety of sample preparation and cell culture techniques to quantify biophysical dynamics in cells and the mechanical properties of biomaterials.

-Synthesis and characterization of multicomponent nanoparticles (Prof. Ed Van Keuren) The main research in the Van Keuren group is the study of organic nanoparticles and involves both investigations of their formation in solution and their use in novel applications.
+Synthesis and characterization of multicomponent nanoparticles (Prof. Ed Van Keuren (new window)) The main research in the Van Keuren group is the study of organic nanoparticles and involves both investigations of their formation in solution and their use in novel applications.
 A variety of optical methods are used to characterize the nucleation and growth of the particles.
-Applications include development of polymer blend nanoparticles, nanoparticle drug formulations and charge transfer nanocrystals for organic electronics.
-This project would be well suited to a student with interest and background in optics and/or chemistry, and does not require advanced coursework in physics.
-One additional project involves the application of high speed imaging to study mixing processes during the self-assembly of nanoparticles.
-This project would be ideal for a student with an interest in electronics and image processing.
+Several projects in the lab involve specific applications: the development of polymer blend nanoparticles, nanoparticles for biomedical applications, and charge transfer nanocrystals for organic electronics.
+The project would be well suited to a student with an interest and background in optics and/or chemistry, and does not require advanced coursework in physics.